Carrot family (Apiaceae)

 Range & Habitat: Poison Hemlock is a common plant that occurs in many areas of Illinois, except for scattered counties in north and south (see Distribution Map).
-It is undoubtedly more common than official records indicate and is still spreading to new areas of the state.
+This plant is undoubtedly more common than official records indicate and it is still spreading to new areas of the state.
 Poison Hemlock is native to Europe and the Middle East, and it was introduced into North America either accidentally or deliberately.

 Habitats include edges of degraded wetlands and prairies, low-lying areas along small rivers, banks of drainage ditches, thickets, woodland borders, fence rows, low-lying areas along railroads and roads, pastures, and abandoned fields.
 This plant is usually found in disturbed areas, but it occasionally invades native habitats.

 Faunal Associations: The nectar of the flowers attracts a wide variety of flies, beetles, sawflies, and wasps, including Ichneumonid and other parasitoid wasps.
 Caterpillars of the butterfly, Papilio polyxenes asterius (Eastern Black Swallowtail), feed on the foliage, notwithstanding its extreme toxicity (personal observation).
 This toxicity is the result of the alkaloid coniine and other chemicals, which can be found in all parts of Poison Hemlock, including the seeds and roots.
 Another insect, Orthops scutellatus (Carrot Plant Bug), eats the seeds of this plant and other members of the Carrot family (Knight, 1941).
 Poison Hemlock is also a summer host plant of several aphids, including Dysaphis apiifolia (Hawthorn-Parsley Aphid), Hyadaphis foeniculi (Fennel Aphid), and Hyadaphis passerinii (Honeysuckle Aphid); see Blackman & Eastop (2013).
-Mammalian herbivores won't touch the foliage because of its rank odor and extreme toxicity.
+Mammalian herbivores won't touch the foliage because of its bitter rank odor and extreme toxicity.
 Just a small portion of the ingested plant can be fatal to humans.